 DENIALS OF POLYGAMY

 Joseph Smith never publicly revealed God’s command of polygamy during his life.
-On at least one occasion, he instructed the young lady to dress as a man before slipping quietly into the woods for the secret ceremony.
+The Church confirms that “participants in these early plural marriages pledged to keep their involvement confidential” (LDS.org, Plural Marriage in Kirtland and Nauvoo).
+On at least one occasion, the prophet instructed the young lady to dress as a man before slipping quietly into the woods for the secret ceremony.
 Helen Kimball made it clear that she was forbidden to associate with peers once she became sealed to Smith.

-Measures were regularly taken to ensure that Emma remained unaware of Joseph’s multiple wives, such as when he staged a fake wedding with the Emily and Eliza Partridge to appease Emma; and when he arranged a fabricated union between Sarah Ann Whitney and her brother-in-law, Joseph Kingsbury, seemingly to take her off the market and avoid suspicion as she turned 18 and would have been expected to court suiters her own age.
+Measures were regularly taken to ensure that Emma remained unaware of Joseph’s multiple wives, such as when he staged a fake wedding with the Emily and Eliza Partridge – solely to deceive Emma – and when he arranged a fabricated union between Sarah Ann Whitney and her brother-in-law, Joseph Kingsbury, seemingly to take her off the market and avoid suspicion as she turned 18 and would have been expected to court suiters her own age.
 Despite his attempts to conceal, rumors of Joseph’s infidelities began to spread within the tight-knit LDS community.

 In Saints: The Standard of Truth, the church instructs that “A few men unscrupulously used these rumors to seduce women to join them in an unauthorized practice sometimes referred to as ‘spiritual wifery.’
 When this was discovered, the men were cut off from the Church.”
 It is important to understand that the only difference between these marriages and Joseph’s is that they were done without his express permission.
 Joseph’s marriages were equally secret and illegal.